John Martin (headmaster): History

-He settled with his family in Pentland Hills, Victoria, near Myrniong, where he taught at the local school.
+Martin then moved to Ballarat East, where he opened a 'commercial academy'.
+He was still there in June 1871, when he was granted administration of his cousin William Martin's estate.
+He later settled with his family in Pentland Hills, Victoria, near Myrniong, where he taught at the local school.

 He died in Melbourne after a few weeks' illness.
 His remains were buried in the Melbourne General Cemetery.